ICGC-TCGA-PanCancer/pancancer-documentation/docs/dev_node_ova_shared.md

 our pre-created VMs by following either the [Launch a Test/Dev Node via Amazon](dev_node_ami.md) guide or the [Launch a Test/Dev Node Locally via VirtualBox](dev_node_ova.md) guide.
 Either of these environments will let you create, test, and package workflows and can be setup much more quickly than what is described here.
+The advantage of this guide is you can create a shared working environment which allows you to use your native OS's IDE and the VM for running/testing/compiling workflows.

 ## Use Cases